-At Thompson Rivers University you can study practically anything, from adventure programs in tourism, sports or even mountain and ski guiding – to more traditional bachelor and master degrees in business, engineering or computer science.
+At Thompson Rivers University you can study practically anything, from adventure programs in tourism, sports or even mountain and ski guiding – to more traditional bachelor and master degrees in business, engineering, nursing or computer science.
 Anything is possible.

 Thompson Rivers University (TRU) is a modern and innovative university located in Kamloops, British Columbia.
-TRU is surrounded by spectacular landscapes.
-If you want to study abroad and you like adventure and outdoor adventures, TRU will be an ideal choice for you.
+The university is located in spectacular landscapes so if you wish to study abroad and you like adventure and outdoor adventures, Thompson Rivers University will be an ideal choice for you.

 10 good reasons to study at Thompson Rivers University